Parents and carers are responsible to ensure that their child is educated.

 However, if after considering whether there are exceptional circumstances and the School does not agree the absences and you take your child out of school, the School may record this as unauthorised absence.

-This could result in a fixed penalty fine being issued by the Local Authority and as a result you may be fined in respect of each parent and each child, payable up to £120 for each.
-Therefore two parents and two children could potentially receive fines amounting to a maximum £480.
+This could result in a fixed penalty fine being issued by the Local Authority and as a result you may be fined in respect of each parent and each child.
 If you choose not to pay the fine the Local Authority may take legal proceedings against you.

 Parents need to be aware that their child’s name may be deleted from the School’s Roll if your child does not return to school within any agreed time or the date the absence has not been authorised.